Fast magnetic reconnection structures in Poynting-flux dominated jets: Numerical Results

-The bottom diagram of Figure \ref{fig:vrec_comp} compares the time evolution of the average reconnection rate obtained for the reference jet model with resolution of $240^3$ cells (model m240ep0.5, blue line), with two lower and higher resolution models, i.e., $120^3$ (model m120ep0.5, red line) and $480^3$ (model m480ep0.5, green line) cells, respectively.
-The lowest resolution model (m120ep0.5) has the largest differences, with a smooth increase of $\langle \tilde{V}_{rec} \rangle$ (with no gaps) between $t=23$ and $36$.
+The bottom diagram of Figure \ref{fig:vrec_comp} compares the time evolution of $\langle \tilde{V}_{rec} \rangle_s$ obtained for the reference jet model with resolution of $240^3$ cells (model m240ep0.5, blue line), and with two lower and higher resolution models, i.e., $120^3$ (model m120ep0.5, red line) and $480^3$ (model m480ep0.5, green line) cells, respectively.
+The lowest resolution model (m120ep0.5) has the largest differences, with a smooth increase of $\langle \tilde{V}_{rec} \rangle_s$ (with no gaps) between $t=23$ and $36$.
 After this time, the model m120ep0.5 achieves a peak around $t \sim 40$, i.e., when the CDK instability reaches the plateau, followed by high variability, but with average fast rates over the quasi-steady-state turbulent regime, as in the models m240ep0.5 and m480ep0.5.
-The highest resolution model (m480ep0.5) shows the smallest variability, and a gap between $t=31$ and $32$ (earlier than that one obtained in the reference model m240ep0.5).
-Furthermore, it converges approximately to the model m240ep0.5, after $t=40$\footnote{The high-resolution simulation (m480ep0.5) is numerically expensive and unstable, thus we have evolved it until t=$55$.}.
+The highest resolution model (m480ep0.5)\footnote{The model m480ep0.5 is numerically expensive and unstable, thus we have evolved it until t=$55$.} shows the smallest variability, and a gap between $t=31$ and $32$ (earlier than that one obtained in the reference model m240ep0.5).
+Furthermore, it converges approximately to the model m240ep0.5 after $t=40$ (within $1\sigma$ uncertainty).
+The latter results are in agreement with the earlier works of \citet{mizuno_etal_09,mizuno_etal_12,mizuno_etal_14}, where the numerical convergence was carefully tested and found between the intermediate and high-resolution models, but not for the lowest one.
 The absence of significant differences between the models of the bottom diagram are also compatible with the fact that fast magnetic reconnection driven by turbulence is independent of the numerical resistivity \citep[as obtained by][]{kowal_etal_09, kowal_etal_2012,kadowaki_etal_18}.
-This is in agreement with the turbulence-induced fast reconnection theory of \citet[][]{lazarian_vishiniac_99}, that predicts that the turbulence speeds up the reconnection independently of the Ohmic resistivity of the environment.
+This is also compatible with the turbulence-induced fast reconnection theory of \citet[][]{lazarian_vishiniac_99}, that predicts that the turbulence speeds up the reconnection independently of the Ohmic resistivity of the environment.

+In order to verify the resolution effects in the estimates of the width and height of the magnetic reconnection sites, we have also evaluated the time-evolution of the average values of these quantities.
+Figure \ref{fig:hw_comp} compares these quantities, where we included the standard deviations of the average values for each model (colored shades; as in the diagrams of Figure \ref{fig:vrec_comp}).
+As we might expect, the intermediate (m240ep0.5) and high-resolution (m480ep0.5) models also show convergence within $1\sigma$ uncertainty after t=40, which indicates that the $\langle \tilde{V}_{rec} \rangle_s$ behavior shown in the top diagram of Figure \ref{fig:vrec_comp} for different edge criteria will not change significantly in the case of the higher resolution simulations.